ChannelFinder/ChannelFinderService/src/site/sphinx/api.rst

 **.../properties/<property_name>/<channel_name>**

-Method: DELETE						         Required Role: :ref`role-property-mod`
+Method: DELETE						         Required Role: :ref:`role-property-mod`

 Remove property with the given property_name from the channel with the given channel_name.